DATE: February 14, 2021

 OBJECTIVE: Proposal to world leaders to help ensure the best future for Life and Earth.

-ASSUMPTION 1: The side effects of technology represent existential threats to Life and Earth.
+ASSUMPTION 1: Side effects of technology represent potentially catastrophic risks to Life and Earth.

 ASSUMPTION 2: Humankind is entering a time where global cooperation is necessary for survival.